xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 description:
 ---

-## In Manual View

-### Tutorial

-Katalon Studio supports Keywords-Driven testing where test cases consist of keywords that represent actions of users on the AUT (Applications Under Test).
-This allows users with less experience in programming to easily generate automation test.
-The below tutorial will give you step-by-step instruction in order to create an automation test case in manual mode.

-Given a sample test case with the steps as below:

-* _Open the browser_
-* _Navigate to a website_
-* _Click on certain control_
-* _Validate if a control exists on the page_
-* _Close the browser_

-Follow these steps to automate the above test scenario in **Manual view**:
+After you have created your Katalon Project, it's time to generate your very first Test Case.
+With Katalon Studio, you can create your test case with no coding effort using our Manual mode, or you can still enjoy our script mode if you have programming background.
+Either way, you can swich between two modes in your Test Case.

+In this tutorial, we will guide you through how to create a new test case, add your test steps in manual and script mode with a usage example, and use some special function to leverage your test case in Katalon Studio.

+## Create a new Test Case

+To create a new Test Case, your first need to open your desired Katalon Project.
+You can learn more about projects at [Projects](link).

+In the **Test Explorer**, do as follows:

-1. Select **File > New > Test Case** from the main menu.
-The **New Test Case** dialog will be displayed.
+1. Right-click on the **Test Case** folder, select **New Test Case**.
+The **New Test Case** dialog appears.
 Provide the name for the new test case, then click **OK** button.
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manual-view/image2017-2-15-93A593A10.png)

 2. Once a new test case is created, it is opened in **Manual view**.
 This view allows users to create automation tests easily with little programming skills required.
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manual-view/image2017-8-18-133A533A45.png)

+## In Manual View

+Katalon Studio supports Keywords-Driven testing where Test Cases consist of keywords that represent actions of users on the Applications Under Test (AUT).
+This allows users with less experience in programming to generate automation test.
+The below tutorial will give you step-by-step instruction in order to create an automated test case in manual mode.

+Given a sample test case with the steps as below:

+* Open the browser
+* Navigate to a website
+* Click on certain control
+* Validate if a control exists on the page
+* Close the browser

 3. Select **Add > Web UI Keyword** from the command toolbar.